gerhard/local-agent/README.md

 This small Dagger project is composed of two modules.
 The main one you can find in the [`.dagger`](https://github.com/eunomie/local-agent/tree/main/.dagger) directory, will basically do the following:

 - get the llm object based on the configuration (available in the [`.env`](https://github.com/eunomie/local-agent/blob/main/.env) file)
-- pass an environment defining the input (an alpine workspace) and the output (a container with the dev environment) to the model
+- pass an environment defining the input (an alpine workspace) and the output (the modified workspace with the dev environment ready) to the model
-- ask the model to follow a prompt explaining in deep what we are expecting, basically: analyse the code base, find the tools to install, install them and return the modified container
+- ask the model to follow a very basic prompt: `do what you need to do`
+    - this prompt is very basic and generic.
+Especially if you compare it to [this previous version of the prompt](https://github.com/eunomie/local-agent/blob/a71e19a0173a0d87671fd571e6f4c93adae89595/.dagger/qwen_dev_env.md).
+    - this works because of the descriptions on input and output of the environment
+    - those descriptions and objects create the environment of the model, and the model knows what needs to be done

-The "alpine workspace" is an other Dagger module you can find in [`alpine-workspace`](https://github.com/eunomie/local-agent/tree/main/alpine-workspace).
+The "alpine workspace" is another Dagger module you can find in [`alpine-workspace`](https://github.com/eunomie/local-agent/tree/main/alpine-workspace).
-This one is written in Java, but no worries you don't need java on your machine :-)
+This one is written in Java, but no worries, you don't need java on your machine :-)

 This workspace is simply:

 - an alpine container with the source directory mounted
 - a set of commands to install packages, read files, and run commands

-This workspace is a very important piece, as by restricting the available commands we help the model to pick the right ones.
+This workspace is a crucial piece, as by restricting the available commands we help the model to pick the right ones.

 And, that's it!